Information for international students on COVID-19

-Some advice from the Health Service Executive (HSE) is available on how to protect yourself and others from the spread of COVID-19.
-This includes advice on washing hands, using face masks, and shopping safely.
+Advice from the Health Service Executive (HSE) is available on how to protect yourself and others from the spread of COVID-19, including advice on washing hands, using face masks, and shopping safely.
 More information in multiple languages can be found here.
 You can also find regular updates on the World Health Organisation's website.

 ICOS would like to remind students that they should not attend a GP in person if they believe they may have COVID-19.
 Instead, they should phone the GP in order for a test to be arranged.
-Any GP can arrange a test for you.
+Find your nearest GP here.